 A recruiter may be able to help you get a great job but keep at front of mind the thought that the employer pays the recruiter.

-    As a result many recruitment consultants’ income and jobs depend on them meeting key metrics.
-The most obvious one is fee revenue (i.e. placing a candidate in a job) but others include number of calls to candidates, number of CVs sent and number of interviews arranged.
+As a result, many recruitment consultants’ income and jobs depend on their meeting key metrics.
+The most obvious one is fee revenue (i.e. placing a candidate in a job) but others include the number of calls to candidates, the number of CVs sent and the number of interviews arranged.
 None of these necessarily mean a poor candidate experience but they can certainly make it difficult for a recruitment consultant to be entirely objective when they contact you about a job.

 The essential information to gain when contacted by a recruiter about any vacancy is the name of the employer, the job title and some written information: this might ideally be a job spec or role brief.
 Alternatively, it might be the agency’s advertisement.

 Be wary if they can’t give you much information or if they want a decision immediately e.g. during the telephone call.
 A good recruiter should be well briefed and willing to invest time in ensuring you are too.
 Also, they will have deadlines and time pressures but will respect your need to give a considered response if you feel you want further information or need to think about it.